chesterbr/ruby2600/README.md

 ## Usage

-You can use then `bundle exec rspec` or `bundle exec guard` to run the tests.
+You can use then `bundle exec rspec` or `bundle exec guard` to run the tests, or go wild on `irb`/`pry` (disassembler/debug tools will come soon).

-Command line is pretty minimal now, and most likely only the Hello World cart will run (with funky colors).
+Command line is pretty minimal now, and most likely only runs the Hello World cart (with funky colors).
 You can run straight from a clone/fork with:

     $ bundle exec ruby -Ilib bin/ruby2600 spec/fixtures/files/hello.bin